St. Clair County Commission gets update on 2020 Census

 “The lowest we pay is $13.50 per hour, and we pay 58 cents per mile,” she said.
 “You have to be 18 or older.”

-Commission Chairman Paul Manning said it is important for Coleman to give an update on the census.
+Commission Chairman Paul Manning said it was important for Coleman to give an update on the census.

-John Myers is with the county IT Department.
-He said citizens of the county can be directed to the application as far as census takers go by going to stclairco.com website and it is on the front page.
+John Myers with the county IT Department said St. Clair residents can access the application for census taker by visiting the stclairco.com website.
+A link to the application is on the front page.

 “We are moving forward by assisting and assuring the federal government that our addresses are correct,” Myers said.
 “We are working with the census to get ready for 2020.”